alphagov/ier-frontend/README.md

  - Sass.
  - Bundler.

-All other depedencies (Play framework, Scala, sbt, etc) will be installed as part of the `sbt` start script.
+All other dependencies (Play framework, Scala, sbt, etc) will be installed as part of the `sbt` start script.

 ### Bootstrap project and run the service